spoiledtechie/UtopiaPimp/README.md

 Code base if very old, so expect it to be fully working, but poorly written.
 Feel free to ask questions where needed.

+Upon logging in, you will need to give your new user full Admin rights.
+Please view the spoiledtechie user to understand which rights are required.